Château Quintus Saint-Émilion 2018 - Grand Cru Classé

 About the wine:

 The blend emphasizes freshness and a well-structured profile.
-This wine is not yet very expressive, but aging and time should allow the beautiful texture felt on the finish to fully come into its own.
+This wine is not yet very expressive, but aging and time should allow the beautiful body that is evident on the finish to fully reveal its potential.

 About the estate:

-The family-owned Clarence Dillon company (Château Haut-Brion) has merged the former Château Tertre-Daugay and its neighbor Château L’Arrosée into a single estate, totaling 28 hectares, with terroirs that rank among the best in Saint-Émilion due to their diverse soil composition, featuring limestone and clay-limestone.
+The family-owned Clarence Dillon company (Château Haut-Brion) has combined the former Château Tertre-Daugay and its neighbor, Château L’Arrosée, into a single estate—totaling 28 hectares—with terroirs that rank among the best in Saint-Émilion due to their diverse soil types, ranging from limestone to clay-limestone.
 Since 2014, the wine has truly been able to hold its own against the classified growths, and its quality continues to rise.
-The wine displays firm yet smooth tannins, which have become more defined since the blend now includes up to 30% Cabernet Franc.
+The wine displays firm yet smooth tannins, which have become more defined since the blend was increased to include up to 30% Cabernet Franc.

 Decanter